quixio/quix-samples/python/transformations/Sentiment-Analysis/README.md

 # Hugging Face model

-This python project generates a prediction with a [Hugging Face](https://huggingface.co/) model:
+[This project](https://github.com/quixio/quix-library/tree/main/python/transformations/Sentiment-Analysis){target="_blank"} generates a prediction with a [Hugging Face](https://huggingface.co/) model:
 - It listens to the input topic for input data to predict on.
 - It generates a prediction using the selected Hugging Face model.
 - It outputs the class and score of the prediction to the selected output topic.

-## Requirements/prerequisites
+## How to run

-When deploying this Python project, ensure you allow enough computational resources to host and execute the Hugging Face pipeline objects.
+Create a [Quix](https://portal.platform.quix.ai/self-sign-up?xlink=github) account or log-in and visit the Library to use this project.

+Clicking `Setup & deploy` on the library item, deploys a pre-built container in Quix.
+Complete the environment variables to configure the container.

+Clicking `Edit code` on the library item, forks the project to your own Git repo so you can customize it before deploying.

 ## Environment variables